 - Motivating and appreciating Civil Service officials' labour and efforts.

 - The central government uses this chance to assess the functioning of several civil service departments.

-- The central government recognises and honours the most hardworking individuals and organisations.
+- The central government recognizes and honours the most hardworking individuals and organizations.

 FAQs on Civil Service Day